withastro/astro/docs/styling.md

 </html>
 ```

+This _looks_ clean, but looks can be deceiving.
+At first glance, we may think that `<Grid>` is controlling the layout, but that’s an illusion.
+We actually have `<BigPost>` handling its own width, `<MediumPosts>` loading 2 components and controlling its width, and `<SmallPosts>` loading 4+ components and controlling its width.
+In total, including `<Grid>`, that means **4 components** are all fighting over the same layout.
+Remove one post from `<MediumPosts>`, the layout breaks.
+Edit `<BigPost>`, the layout breaks.
+Edit `<Grid>`, the layout breaks.
+If you think about it, none of these components are truly reusable—they might as well just be one big file.

-This is very clean, and all our components are isolated.
-This is correct, right?
-Well, not so much—this is about the worst way to compose the layout.
-Because there’s no CSS in our top level, we can assume that the layout CSS doesn’t exist in one place; it’s evenly split between four components: `<Grid>`, `<BigPost>`, `<MediumPosts>`, and `<SmallPosts>`.
-This is actually the **Global CSS Problem** in disguise—multiple components fight over how they all lay out together, without layout being one, central responsibility.
-And because the layout is an implicit contract between 4 components, your layout is brittle, and it will always break unless you edit all 4 components together.
-In other words, you’ve created one big component split into 4 files.
+This is actually the **Global CSS Problem** in disguise—multiple components fight over how they all lay out together, without layout being one, central responsibility (kinda like global CSS)!
+Now that we identified the problem, one way to fix this is to hoist the entire layout to the top level, and load all components there, too:

-Further, this limits the reusable power of these components.
-Because now they can’t be used outside of a `<Grid>`, they aren’t that reusable and you’ll probably create clones of each.
-Or if they can live outside `<Grid>`, you now have to manage multiple variations of all components that could be avoided. **Components should display the same regardless of placement**, and layouts that require specific combinations and orderings of components is a poor system.

-By contrast, let’s see how we’d fix this:

 ```jsx
 ---